Autorail

 The French word Autorail describes a single powered railcar capable of carrying passengers.
 While the concept faded for a while, it has been introduced with a new range of vehicles for both standard and metre gauge lines.

 Many autorails from the 1950s and 1960s form the basic transport of many French preserved railways, of Chemin de Fer Touristique (sometimes Historique).
-They can be used at times of year when steam locos might cause fires.
+They can be used at times of year when steam locomotives might cause fires.
 They have quick availability and do not require the specialized infrastructure needs of steam locomotives.
 Many lines have both steam and diesel traction, but steam is often reserved for peak periods and weekends.
 The power of these machines allows them to pull a small number of trailers if passenger loads necessitate.

 X4200 Panoramique

 One of the more sophisticated Autorails built was the Panoramique from Renault.
 The raised centre section was attractive to tourists in scenic areas.